rubyonrailsfourbook/book/02-the-famous-fifteen-minute-blog/02-comment.md

 	end

 ### Comment Routes
-Since we only using the create action on the comment controller we only need the create method on the routes for the commenents resource
+Since we only using the create action on the comment controller we only need the create method on the routes for the commenents resource.

 	resource :comments, only: [:create]